diegoluna1980/GNSS_cal_tools/README.md

 - GNSS_cal_tools.py *and* GNSS_cal_tools_subs.py.

-- The two RINEX observation files of the stations.
+- The two daily RINEX observation files of the stations.

-- The RINEX navigation file.
+- The RINEX navigation file for the day of the observations.